Search

 3D files are used to store 3D model data, which contains information such as the model’s geometric shape, texture, material, animation, lighting, and scene.
 This enables models to be displayed, edited, and rendered in computer graphics software.

-These files are usually created by dedicated 3D modeling software and are widely used in 3D printing, video games, film production, and engineering design, etc. Common 3D file formats include STL, OBJ, FBX, etc., each with its own features and special uses.
-Additionally, 3D file formats can also be classified as either proprietary or neutral.
+These files are usually created by dedicated 3D modeling software and are widely used in engineering design, 3D printing, video games, film production, etc. Common 3D file formats include STL, OBJ, FBX, etc., each with its own features and special uses.

 Proprietary 3D File Formats